First Interstate BancSystem, Inc. Reports Fourth Quarter Earnings

 • changes in interest rates;

-• the potential impairment of our goodwill;
+• the potential impairment of our goodwill and other intangible assets;

 • events that may tarnish our reputation;